isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_BQ.rst

   (*eg* LUAD, BRCA, *etc*).
 (The table ordering below is alphabetical, since that is the order you will see if you view this dataset using the `BigQuery web UI <https://bigquery.cloud.google.com/welcome>`_.
-  To view this dataset in the web UI, click on the link at the begining of this paragraph.)
+  To view this dataset in the web UI, click on the link at the beginning of this paragraph.)

 ..